How-to guide

 2) Design storage and datastores

 Separate OS and datastore disks.
-ZFS mirror/RAID10 on SAS/NVMe gives predictable backup and verify speeds.
+ZFS mirror/RAID10 on SAS/NVMe gives predictable backup and restore speeds.

 • Create pool (example): zpool create -f pbsdata mirror /dev/sdX /dev/sdY.